Eating Disorders

 Discuss these steps with your treatment team.

-It’s a good idea to have a plan of action ahead of time so you’re not feeling overwhelmed about what to do next.
+It’s a good idea to have a plan of action ahead of time so you don’t feel overwhelmed about what to do next.

-Of course, these “plans” might not be always executed just as expected, and there may need to be adjustments and that’s okay.
+Of course, these “plans” might not always be executed exactly as expected, and adjustments may need to be made.
+That’s okay.
 Your team will support you in getting through it.

 Related: Creating a Relapse Prevention Plan